timescale/timescaledb-ruby/README.md

 This gem automatically configures Scenic to use a `Timescaledb::Scenic::Adapter` which will correctly handle schema dumping.

-### Enable ActsAsHypertable
+### Setup your Rails app

-Create your `config/initializers/timescaledb.rb` file and add the following line:
+If you are using Rails, you can setup your app to use the gem by creating a `config/initializers/timescaledb.rb` file and adding the following line:

 ```ruby
 ActiveSupport.on_load(:active_record) { extend Timescaledb::ActsAsHypertable }